Enrique1263/IBD/README.md

 #### Usage
 In order to correctly run this application you will need to create an .env file that uses the same extructure as described in the .env.example file.
-(It is recommended for the _newsapiaitopics_ to be a number of topics divisible by the number of api keys you have).
+(It is recommended for the _newsapiaitopics_ to be a number of topics divisible by the number of api keys you have and to avoid problems with the API of _NewsApi_ it is advisable to search at most one month ago).

 ## Theoretical implementation vs real (local) implementation